onu-khatri/SecretLinksPage/README.md

 # SecretLinksPage
 A web-page to store your secret web-links on local system

-# How to use page:
+# How to use the page:
 - Index.html: `const owner = "YW51c--"`, get owner-id by javascript code in browser-console: `btoa('your-secret-text')`  and update owner value in index.html
 - Add url to input-box on the page, and click on the save button.
 - Provide name, root, and generic option in model-form.